kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 <aside>

-📺 Watch the following video on using the capture and create note taking method.
+📺 Watch the following video on using the capture and create note-taking method.

 </aside>